 All of the medical device legislation has required the providing of “informed consent” by the physician in the application of the device.
 This aspect of device use has some serious problems.
 “True” informed consent requires:

 The patient be reasonably knowledgeable about the subject.

-The patient be informed, by their physician, with all significant risks.
+The patient be informed, by their physician, as to all significant risks.